EFForg/design/Research.md

 # Research Guide
 ## So you want to do research
 EFF’s design team routinely incorporates usability and user tests into its process when developing standalone websites and extensions.
-The extensions we work on are iterative, but often EFF's design team is often short on resources to user test everything we want.
+Often EFF's design team is short on resources to user test everything we want.
 If you're interested in supporting our team in user testing our extensions, we'd love to collaborate.

 ## Considerations and Constraints
 ### Privacy